 An individual can be a beneficiary of multiple Coverdell accounts, but only a total of $2,000 can be contributed to an account each year.
 An individual can be the beneficiary of multiple 529 plan accounts and only limits set by the state apply.

 A Coverdell account is only available if the parent’s or individual’s annual income is below $110,000 ($220,000 if married filing jointly) where there is no income limit for contributing to a 529 plan.

 How did 529s change after tax reform?

-The Section 529 Plan program has been expanded under the tax reform.
-Up to $10,000 a year can be used from a 529 plan to pay K-12 tuition and expenses for public, private, and religious schools.
-Prior to tax reform, only Coverdell Savings Accounts (CSA) could be used for primary and secondary school education.
+The Section 529 Plan program was expanded under the tax reform to allow up to $10,000 a year to be used from a 529 plan to pay K-12 tuition and expenses for public, private, and religious schools.
+Prior to tax reform, Coverdell Savings Accounts (CSA) could only be used for primary and secondary school education.

 Any remaining amounts in a 529 plan can be rolled over to an ABLE account for the beneficiary or their qualifying relative.